grpc/proposal/A88-xds-data-error-handling.md

 and ad hoc.
 It is useful to consider the desired behavior here from first principles.
 There are two main approaches that we can take here:

-1. We can ignore the error and keep using the previously cached resource.
+1. We can ignore the error and keep using the previously cached resource, in effect treating it as a transient error.
 This approach is safer from the perspective of helping to avoid an immediate outage.
 However, it does rely on the control plane identifying the problem and alerting humans to take action, or else the problem becomes completely silent, which might simply defer the outage until some arbitrary amount of time later when the clients are restarted, at which point it will be harder to debug.

 2. We can throw away the previously cached resource and act as if we never saw it, thus failing data plane requests.
 This makes the problem